LSSTDESC/imSim/doc/install.rst

 ``imsim-env:latest`` we build upon the latest LSST stack image, however you can change this to a specific build if you prefer.

-We then install *imSim* and *galsim* and their dependencies, and download the ``rubin_sim_data``.
+We then install *imSim* and *GalSim* and their dependencies, and download the ``rubin_sim_data``.

 If you want to install additional *Python* dependencies on-top of the default